ShinjiKatoA16/icpc2016ucsy/README.md

 Sample program to solve ICPC 2016 at UCSY.
 There are 12 problems (Problem-A to Problem-L).
 Problem set is located at <http://www.ucsy.edu.mm/ucsy/pages/2016_AR_Yangon_Contest_Problems.pdf>

+- How to solve: Explanation for following problems

 - Problem-A: Evaluation Fully Parenthesized Expression
 - Problem-B: The Election
 - Problem-C: Finding the Deteminant